Adherence to a Mediterranean Dietary Pattern and Risk of Breast and Endometrial Cancers: A Systematic Review

-Breast and endometrial cancer (EC) is the most prevalent cancers among women all over the world and Breast cancer (BC) is rated as the first cause of mortality among other cancers in women.
-Major known risk factors for breast and endometrial cancers are obesity, low physical activity, and unhealthy and poor quality diet that contribute to about 30-35% of cancer incidence.
-Recent evidence support that adherence to a healthy dietary pattern such as the Mediterranean diet has been associated with reduced risk of all types of cancers including breast and endometrial.
-Data of the current review were identified through a systematic search of PubMed, Scopus, and Cochrane databases and also selected articles references by using the following search terms/keywords: “Mediterranean diet”, “Mediterranean dietary pattern”, breast, mammary, endometrial, cancer, carcinoma, and neoplasm.
-Through the review process, eight case-controls, four cohorts, and one clinical trial were identified.
-Included studies were conducted among post and pre-menopausal women in the United States of America, and some European countries.
-The review suggests the protective role of the Mediterranean diet against BC risk in both pre and post-menopausal stage.
-According to the fact that there were insufficient researches on the association between MD pattern and endometrial cancer risk, its protective effect cannot be interpreted with certainty.
-Further studies in this area especially interventional studies are needed to determine the causality.
+Breast and endometrial cancers are the most prevalent cancers among women all over the world, with breast cancer being the first cause of cancer mortality in women.
+Major known risk factors for breast and endometrial cancers are obesity, low physical activity, and unhealthy and poor diet, contributing to about 30%-35% of cancer incidence.
+Recent evidence supports that adherence to a healthy dietary pattern such as the Mediterranean diet (MD) is associated with reduced risk of certain types of cancer, including breast and endometrial cancers.
+The data for the current review were identified through a systematic search on PubMed, Scopus, and Cochrane databases using the following search terms/keywords: “Mediterranean diet,” “Mediterranean dietary pattern,” “breast,” “mammary,” “endometrial,” “cancer,” “carcinoma,” and “neoplasm.”
+The reference lists of the included papers were also searched manually.
+Through the review process, eight case-control studies, four cohort studies, and one clinical trial were identified.
+The included studies were conducted among postmenopausal and premenopausal women in the United States and some European countries.
+The review suggests a protective role for the MD against breast cancer risk in both populations.
+According to the fact that there was insufficient research on the association of the MD pattern and endometrial cancer risk, its protective effect cannot be interpreted with certainty.
+Further studies in this area, especially interventional studies, are needed to determine causality.

 5. Toledo E, Salas-Salvado J, Donat-Vargas C, Buil-Cosiales P, Estruch R, Ros E, et al. Mediterranean Diet and Invasive Breast Cancer Risk Among Women at High Cardiovascular Risk in the PREDIMED Trial: A Randomized Clinical Trial.
-JAMA internal medicine.
-2015;175(11):1752-60.
+JAMA Intern Med.
+2015;175(11):1752-1760.

 7. Mourouti N, Kontogianni MD, Papavagelis C, Plytzanopoulou P, Vassilakou T, Malamos N, et al. Adherence to the Mediterranean diet is associated with lower likelihood of breast cancer: a case-control study.
-Nutrition and cancer.
+Nutr Cancer.
 2014;66(5):810-7.

 9. Demetriou CA, Hadjisavvas A, Loizidou MA, Loucaides G, Neophytou I, Sieri S, et al. The mediterranean dietary pattern and breast cancer risk in Greek-Cypriot women: a case-control study.
 BMC cancer.
 2012;12:113.

 10. Murtaugh MA, Sweeney C, Giuliano AR, Herrick JS, Hines L, Byers T, et al. Diet patterns and breast cancer risk in Hispanic and non-Hispanic white women: the Four-Corners Breast Cancer Study.
-The American journal of clinical nutrition.
+Am J Clin Nutr.
 2008;87(4):978-84.

 11. Buckland G, Travier N, Cottet V, Gonzalez CA, Lujan-Barroso L, Agudo A, et al. Adherence to the mediterranean diet and risk of breast cancer in the European prospective investigation into cancer and nutrition cohort study.
-International journal of cancer.
+Int J Cancer.
 2013;132(12):2918-27.

 12. Couto E, Sandin S, Lof M, Ursin G, Adami HO, Weiderpass E. Mediterranean dietary pattern and risk of breast cancer.
 PloS one.
 2013;8(2):e55374.